Best Schools in Trenton, New Jersey

 What is the average school rating in Trenton, New Jersey?

-The average MySchoolScout composite score for schools in Trenton is 4.5 out of 10, based on academic achievement, student growth, equity, and school environment.
+The average MySchoolScout composite score for schools in Trenton is 4.5 out of 10, built from student growth, poverty-adjusted academic achievement, and school environment — plus college readiness for high schools.

 What is the top-ranked school in Trenton, New Jersey?